centrahq/api-documentation/pages/05.api-references/07.subscription-api/01.api-reference/101.create-subscription/docs.md

 [parameter data="payment" datatype="string" isRequired=true sublevel=1]
 URI of payment plugin to be used.
 Needs to be set up before as a payment plugin for the store.
+[/parameter]

+[notice-box=info]
-.. note:: There are only a few payment plugins that supports subscription services.
+There are only a few payment plugins that support subscription services.
 Please make sure the payment plugin you set up allows it.
-[/parameter]
+[/notice-box]

 [parameter data="payment_url" datatype="string" isRequired=false sublevel=1]
 A url where the customer should be redirected to when payment is completed.